joglr/katpis/README.md

 1. Add the root of this folder to your path enviroment variables - e.g.: `C:\Users\myuser\somefolder\katpis`

 Now you can run the command `katpis` anywhere!

+### Mac/Linux
+We will provide installation instructions for these platforms in the near future.
+You might be able to get it to work using the instructions for Windows.

 ## Available commands